-Current status: SB 5256 is awaiting signatures from the President of the Senate and the Speaker of the House.
-HB 1186 is dead.
+Current status: SB 5256 is scheduled for executive committee in the House Appropriations Committee on April 3rd at 9am HB 1186 is dead.

 HB 1405/SB 5397 Preserving public benefit payments to people in the care of the department of children, youth, and families.
 DCYF can no longer apply a child's benefit payments to reimbursement of that child's care.
 When a child comes into care, DCYF must 1) assess whether a child is eligible for benefits (10-12% of foster youth receive disability, survivor, or veterans' benefits while closer to 20% are eligible) and 2) develop and implement a financial literacy program for benefit recipients.